vyos/vyos-documentation/docs/operation/information.rst

 To overcome this issue and the fact that in almost 50% of all cheap USB to serial converters there is no serial number programmed, the USB to serial interface is now directly identified by the USB root bridge and bus it connects to.
-This somehow mimics the new network interface definitions we see in recend Linux distributions.
+This somehow mimics the new network interface definitions we see in recent Linux distributions.

 For additional details you can refer to https://phabricator.vyos.net/T2490.